eclipse-heimlig/heimlig/README.md

 ### Linux Example

-The fastest way to see Sindri working is to run the [Linux example](examples/linux/README.md):
+The fastest way to see Heimlig working is to run the [Linux example](examples/linux/README.md):

 ```bash